kazukgw/project-timeline/README.md

 - [x] Enriching the tooltip display content
 - [x] Edit Schedule
   - Title, Assignee
+- [x] Enables link to be set when schedule is created
+- [x] Toggle Folding
+- [x] Allow the setting of Hidden to be specified with a query parameter
 - [ ] Refactoring !!!!!!
   - Add comment
   - Error handling
-- [ ] Allow the setting of Hidden to be specified with a query parameter
-- [ ] Toggle Folding
 - [ ] filter
 - [ ] Adding a Hide Schedule Button